Introduction

 Mélodium applications can be easily containerized by putting them in a container image alongside a Mélodium installation.

-This chapter is being build alongside the Mélodium container images design.
+This chapter is being built alongside the Mélodium container images design.

 Information to come soon.